christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 > P. 2 and elsewhere: ‘paper’ -> ‘article’.

-- Replace all 'paper' with 'article'.
+- Replaced all 'paper' with 'article'.

 > P. 4: ‘a large increases’ -> ‘a large increase’